RoaaHamoudah/NetworkProject/README.md

 - Serve English and Arabic web pages with team details, project content, and links.
      - main_en.html: English version of the main web page.
+     - main_ar.html: Arabic version of the main web page.